Xamla/xamla_egomo/egomo_node/README.md

 <a name="XamlaGripperJointState"></a>
 ### Topic XamlaGripperJointState ###

-Gives information about the gripper meeting the joint state message specification ([JointState](http://docs.ros.org/jade/api/sensor_msgs/html/msg/JointState.html)).
+Publishes the state fo the gripper as joint state messages ([JointState](http://docs.ros.org/jade/api/sensor_msgs/html/msg/JointState.html)).
 Subscribe by typing the following in your terminal:

     rostopic echo /joint_states